spring-attic/image-singlenode/README.md

+# image-singlenode is no longer actively maintained by VMware, Inc.

 # Spring XD Singlenode

 The single node docker image is the easiest XD deployment in which to get started.
 It runs everything you need in a single container.
 In this README we will discuss how to deploy the singlenode and how to create a series of basic streams.
 To do this we will also use the XD shell.
 The shell is a more user-friendly front end to the REST API which Spring XD exposes to clients.